nehasdixit/PYTHON-PROJECT-TEXT-EDITOR-/README.md

 LICENSE:

 Distributed under the MIT License.
-See LICENSE.txt for more information.
+See https://github.com/nehanpnair/text-editor/blob/main/LICENSE for more information.